1. Simple NKIPy Tutorial#

 from nkipy.core.trace import NKIPyKernel

-from nkipy.runtime.execute import simulate_traced_kernel, baremetal_run_traced_kernel
+from nkipy.runtime.execute import baremetal_run_traced_kernel

 1.1.
 Defining A NKIPy Kernel#